Unconditionally verifiable blind computation: Introduction

 Recent years have seen an explosion of interest in the topic of blind quantum computing.
-This includes, for example, the extension of measurement-based UBQC to various setting to address key questions regarding the robustness \cite{MDK11,FM12,Morimae12,SKM13,CVK13}, and the creation of new protocols to optimise communications requirements \cite{GMMR13,MPF13} and the development of privacy amplification techniques, similar to those applicable to quantum key distribution, to combat the adverse effect of imperfect devices on blindness \cite{DKL11}.
+This includes, for example, the extension of measurement-based UBQC to various setting \cite{Morimae12,SKM13,MDK15,Morimae12,MF12b,LCWW14}, addressing key questions regarding the effect of the noise \cite{FM12,CVK13}, the creation of new protocols to optimize communications requirements \cite{GMMR13,MPF13,PF14}, the development of privacy amplification techniques, similar to those applicable to quantum key distribution, to combat the adverse effect of imperfect devices on blindness \cite{DKL11}, experimental demonstrations \cite {BKBFZW11,FBS14,BFKW13}, and new cryptographic applications \cite{Q-coins,BGS13}.

-A desirable property for any UBQC protocol is verification (also known as authentication).
-The ability to compute with encrypted data, while hiding the underlying function, has opened a new approach toward verification, through the detection of a cheating server~\cite{BFK09,Dorit,RUV13}.
-When a client wants to compute the solution to a classical problem in $\NP$, it can efficiently verify the result provided by the server, at least in theory\footnote{Although even for $\NP$ problems, a practical approach to verification in a client-server setting remains a challenging task.}.
-But a dishonest server is not so easy to detect in other cases such as quantum simulation \cite{BJS11,AA11} or other problems in $\BQP$~\cite{AVJ06}.
-The challenge is to mimic a similar construction where an efficiently testable witness can guarantee the correctness of the entire computation.
-The main contribution of the present paper is to present a new protocol that compared to the original UBQC protocol offers a more rigorous but intuitive proof of verification.
-Where the client can verify with high probability whether Bob has followed the instructions of the protocol and the output state is indeed in the correct form, or if there has been a deviation resulting in an incorrect output state.
-The central idea is based on the randomly prepared single qubits (called \emph{traps}), blindly isolated from the actual computation, which can act as such a witness, where even the computation of the test (measurement of the qubits) can be performed blindly by an untrusted server.
+A desirable property for any UBQC protocol is verifiability, whereby the client has a mechanism to verify the correctness of a delegated computation.
+The motivation for this stems from the broad range of computations which can be performed on a quantum computer.
+For problems which are in $\NP$, the solution can be efficiently verified, at least in principle, using a witness.
+However, for other problems which can be efficiently computed using quantum computation, such as quantum simulation~\cite{GAN14}, a dishonest server cannot be detected in such a way.
+The ability to compute with encrypted data, while hiding the underlying function, has opened up new approaches to the problem of verification~\cite{BFK09,Dorit,RUV13}.
+The main contributions of the present paper are to make rigorous the foundations of measurement-based UBQC and to present a new verification protocol which we prove to be secure against the most general adversarial behavior of the server.
+Using this protocol, the client can verify with high probability whether Bob has followed the instructions of the protocol and the output state is indeed in the correct form, or if there has been a deviation resulting in an incorrect output state.
+The central idea is based on the insertion of randomly prepared single qubits (called \emph{traps}), blindly isolated from the actual computation, which can act as such a witness.
+Here, even the computation of the test (measurement of the qubits) can be performed blindly by an untrusted server as we have demonstrated recently \cite{BFKW13}.